Della-Bella/Module-Onboarding/.github/pull_request_template.md

 London | 25-ITP-May | Carol Owen | Sprint 1 | Alarm Clock

 Fill in the template below - remove any sections that don't apply.

-Complete the self checklist.
+Complete the self checklist - replace each empty box in the checklist [ ] with a [x].

 Add the label "Needs Review" and you will get review.